 Next, Undebt.it will prompt you to decide in what order you want to prioritize your debts.
 Essentially they’re asking if you want to do a debt snowball (where you prioritize the lowest debt amount) or the debt avalanche (where you prioritize the highest interest rates).

-From what I read, the debt snowball seems to be a lot more popular.
+The debt snowball is popular with lots of people working to pay off their debt.
 I understand, as paying off small debts can give you a lot of motivation.
 If that’s what you need, go for it.

 We chose to go with the debt avalanche instead.
 Because of the amount of debt we have, paying off the high-interest debt first is going to save us tens of thousands of dollars in interest.